InformaticaCorp/Surf/README.md

 Surf
 =====

-Surf is a project that makes using Amazon Kinesis extremely simple.
+Surf is an application that makes using Amazon Kinesis extremely simple.
 Surf provides simplified mechanisms for putting data into Kinesis, and also to consume data from Kinesis and perform meaningful operations on them.
 The idea is to abstract away the actual Kinesis code, so that developers can focus on the parts that matter to them.
 Feel free to fork the code and play with it.